redwoodjs/redwood/docs/docs/deploy/baremetal.md

 yarn rw deploy baremetal production
 ```

-:::caution Deploying to baremetal is an advanced topic
+:::warning Deploying to baremetal is an advanced topic

 If you haven't done any kind of remote server work before, you may be in a little over your head to start with.
 But don't worry: until relatively recently (cloud computing, serverless, lambda functions) this is how all websites were deployed, so we've got a good 30 years of experience getting this working!